postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 ## Accessing aspect members

 Aspect members are compile-time and can be accessed from templates.
-For instance, an aspect custom attribute can define a property that can be set when when the custom attribute is applied to a target declaration and then read from the aspect compile-time code.
+For instance, an aspect custom attribute can define a property that can be set when the custom attribute is applied to a target declaration and then read from the aspect compile-time code.

 There are a few exceptions to this rule: